1 9 7 6 (UK)

-This Tyne Tees Television series starred Kevin Moreton as a mischievous 14-year-old sprite called Nobody who played pranks on the family who moved into the house on the site of his death.
+Debuting on Monday 27 September 1976, this Tyne Tees Television series starred Kevin Moreton as a mischievous 14-year-old ghost called Nobody who played pranks on the family who moved into the house on the site of his death.

 Not surprisingly, Nobody didn’t take kindly to having real live humans (especially grown-ups) around the place.

 Nor did he particularly care for the presence of other supernatural characters from the past invading his privacy, as they did from time to time in the seven-episode series.

 Cue objects floating through the air with no visible means of support and doors and windows flying open when there’s no one there.
 And when an exorcist was called in, the sparks really began to fly.

 Nobody also had a great trick of transporting himself from one part of the house to another in the bat of an eyelid.
 By giving two tugs on his scarf he would vanish and reappear somewhere else.